 You might read online that you need to do lots of fancy stuff, including server side caches and other technologies.
-The truth is that it is all about the design and server location.
+The truth is that whilst that is true, it’s a lot about the design and server location.

 Go for minimalist

-When I create a WordPress website, I almost always use the default themes like Twenty Twenty, or Twenty Nineteen etc. I then Tweak them with a child theme and my own CSS code.
+When I create a WordPress website, I use the leanest theme available, like the ‘Hello’ theme.
+I then tweak them with a child theme and my own CSS code.

 This keeps them lean and fast, and reduces the maintenance of the site significantly.